Tent After Care Guide

 After a long camping trip its important to remember to clean and dry your tent ready for the next camping trip.
 Vacuuming and using a dust pan and brush will usually get rid of the dust and dirt on the fabric.
 A wet cloth or sponge will easily get rid of mud and bird-poo leaving your tent looking spick and spam!

 Why does it need to be dry?
 Drying your tent after use will prevent mould and stop a musty smell from filling your tent fabric.
 Like everything, looking after your tent with care will increase the life span of your tent.
+Plus, once it is in the fabric, it can't be removed; the only option is to stop is growing.

 Reproofing your tent

-Tent Care checklist
+Tent Care Checklist

 - Replacement Tent pegs

-- Duct Tape
+- Duct Tape / Repair Tape

 - Tent Footprint